mangojuicejs/mangojuice/README.md

 ```
 You should already understand what is going on above, except one thing...

 **`bindCommands: this`** binds all commands from User logic to lastly created model.
-It is useful for a singletone block when only one instance of a block can be presented in the app.
+It is useful for a singleton block when only one instance of a block can be present in the app.
 So it allows you to use `User.Logic.Login` command without explicitly binding it to user's model, like we did above for `SearchResults.Logic.Search` command.

 ### Usege of shared block
 ```js